Discover the Magic of

 What Kind of Stories to Expect

 Each Sense Able Story follows the same calm, adaptable structure while telling very different tales.
-Some are rooted in real places, some drift into imagination, and some do both at once.
+Some are rooted in real places, while others drift into imagination, and some do both at once.

 Across all stories, readers can expect: